ISTE-432-Group1/ISTE432-Group1/Milestone6.md

  - Test functions must have names beginning with the word 'test'

 To run tests:
+ - ssh into solace.ist.rit.edu
- - cd to this directory (tests) on abp6318's Solace
+ - cd to this directory ('/home/MAIN/abp6318/Sites/iste432/project/src/data/tests') on abp6318's Solace
  - run `php ./phpunit ./UnitTests.php`
   - '.' means a successful test
   - 'F' means a failed test